efredericks/gvsu-cis373/assets/labs/lab1.md

 {: .highlight}
 You can use other editors, however not all of them are good/appropriate.
 Mu is the suggested one out of the box and provides a lot of nice features for our specific purposes.
 Check the link above for a list of recommended editors if you want to try something else!

+{: .highlight}
+In theory, it should already be installed on the lab PCs - if you are using those then you just need to make sure it works with your device!

 Grab the latest installer for the Mu editor: [https://codewith.mu/](https://codewith.mu/).
 If you are installing this on a lab machine you should (in theory) be able to install it to your user account.
 If you are using your personal laptop install it a you normally would any other program.

 (If you get stuck, here is Adafruit's Getting Started guide: [https://learn.adafruit.com/adafruit-circuit-playground-express/installing-mu-editor](https://learn.adafruit.com/adafruit-circuit-playground-express/installing-mu-editor)).